Building Wakanda

 - In the Oxford Handbook for Race and Law, Ifeoma Ajunwa documented the history of labor discrimination in the U.S. and asserted that automation’s impact on the future of work is expected to hit Black and Latinx households hardest.

-In addition to contributions by Black researchers, scholars have recently introduced concepts like indigenous AI and data feminism, as well as the whiteness of AI, which examines the pervasive erasure of people of color from depictions of robots and AI in science fiction and popular culture.
+In addition to contributions by Black researchers, scholars have recently introduced concepts like indigenous AI and data feminism, as well as the whiteness of AI, highlighting the pervasive erasure of people of color from depictions of robots and AI in science fiction and popular culture.

 Over the arc of history, science fiction tends to influence technology.
 Killer robots have shaped public sentiment around AI, Back to the Future is the reason people expect to have a flying car someday, and Alexa was inspired by Star Trek.

-The Black Panther champions technology for the good of humanity, and Wakandans make fun of colonizers.
+Black Panther champions technology for the good of humanity, and Wakandans make fun of colonizers.
 It’s always been striking to me how Boseman’s King T’Challa is depicted in the final scenes of the movie sharing Wakandan technology with both the nations of the world and Black kids in Oakland.

 Wakanda is an imaginary place, and vibranium doesn’t exist, but the collective dream of technology that empowers people and lifts them up is real, as is the rapid rise of the tech sector in Africa and the growing number of African developers, according to GitHub’s 2019 Octoverse report.
 Whatever happens with the Black Panther sequel or initiatives like Akon City, the spirit of Wakanda is alive among people passionate about making technology that improves human lives and casts out oppression.